murtuza-ranapur/teach-copter/README.md

-# teach-copter
-Teach Quadcopter how to fly
+# Teach Quadcopter how to fly